vzunguyen/llms-project/README.md

     - Feed Forward
     - Transformer Block
 - Generating new text (Untrained)
+- Weightloading, train model

 ## Technology being used in LLM Project

+## How to run?

 # References
 [Building LLMs from the Ground Up: A 3-hour Coding Workshop](https://magazine.sebastianraschka.com/p/building-llms-from-the-ground-up)